skylarw19/Minesweeper/README.md

 Anna is incredibly bored staying in the castle all day.
 Luckily, she's discovered Frozen Minesweeper and is able to stay occupied until she's able to step outside of the castle on Elsa's coronation day.

 ## User Persona #2:
 Sven is tired of constantly being thought of as only a moose who loves carrots.
-He is looking forward to improving his skills at Minesweeper to show Kristoff that he's not just another moose.
+He is looking forward to constantly practicing Minesweeper in order to improve his skills in order to show Kristoff that he's not just another moose.

 ## Minimum Viable Product:
 - As a user, I should be able to click a cell to reveal it